webclinic017/StockScrap/README.md

 - yfinance
 - PyQt5
 - PyQt5-Tools

+### GUI Update
+In the most recent update, I have created a GUI using PyQt5 to facilitate an easier time using the program.
+Simply run *main_ui.py* to run the GUI.
+Enjoy! :grin:

 ### How to use this module and Examples
 *Before starting, pip install all required modules.*